 Met Gala 2017 Awkward Run-In?
-Bella Hadid Wears Sexy Catsuit As Selena Gomez, The Weekend Flaunt PDA
+Bella Hadid Wears Sexy Catsuit As Selena Gomez, The Weeknd Flaunt PDA

 Bella Hadid was a showstopper at the Met Gala 2017 last Monday.
-Wearing a glittery body-hugging jumpsuit, Bella rocked the red carpet solo while her ex-boyfriend The Weekend flaunted his new romance with Selena Gomez.
+Wearing a glittery body-hugging jumpsuit, Bella rocked the red carpet solo while her ex-boyfriend The Weeknd flaunted his new romance with Selena Gomez.

 The Met Gala 2017 was a night of glamorous couture and glittering celebrities.
 It’s a night when onlookers can see which stars are wearing what, and which stars are bringing who as their date.
-So when Selena Gomez brought The Weekend as her plus one, their status as a couple may very well be cemented.
+So when Selena Gomez brought The Weeknd as her plus one, their status as a couple may very well be cemented.

-Selena Gomez and The Weekend only recently confirmed their relationship, after both going through very public break-ups.
-Selena finally broke away from longtime beau Justin Bieber, while The Weekend ended things with Bella Hadid last November after dating for more than one year.
+Selena Gomez and The Weeknd only recently confirmed their relationship, after both going through very public breakups.
+Selena finally broke away from longtime beau Justin Bieber, while The Weeknd ended things with Bella Hadid last November after dating for more than one year.

-It can be remembered that Bella Hadid unfollowed Selena Gomez on Instagram after reports of the “Good For You” singer dating The Weekend first surfaced.
+It can be remembered that Bella Hadid unfollowed Selena Gomez on Instagram after reports of the “Good For You” singer dating The Weeknd first surfaced.
 If there was bad blood between the two ladies, a run-in at the Met Gala would have been awkward indeed.

 Thankfully, this situation was avoided.
 According to E!
-News, Selena Gomez and The Weekend came way earlier than Bella Hadid.
+News, Selena Gomez and The Weeknd came way earlier than Bella Hadid.

 Selena and The Weeknd were really lovely.
 They were low-key and understated but he was very attentive to her.
 There was no sign of Bella anywhere near them.
 Bella was actually still outside going through the exhibit while Selena and The Weeknd were at dinner.
 You have to go through the exhibit to end up in the Temple of Dendur room where the dinner is, so Bella mainly stuck back hanging with friends laughing and having fun.